tensorflow/docs/site/en/api_docs/python/tf/custom_gradient.md

        signature `g(*grad_ys, variables=None)`, where `variables` is a list of the `Variable`s, and return a 2-tuple `(grad_xs, grad_vars)`, where
-       `grad_xs` is the same as above, and `grad_vars` is a `list<Tensor>` with the derivatives of `Tensor`s in `y` with respect to the variables.
+       `grad_xs` is the same as above, and `grad_vars` is a `list<Tensor>` with the derivatives of `Tensor`s in `y` with respect to the variables (that is, grad_vars has one Tensor per variable in variables).

 #### Returns: